medic/cht-core/README.md

 ## Contributing

-At Medic Mobile we are the technical steward of the [Community Health Toolkit](https://communityhealthtoolkit.org).
-We welcome and appreciate contributions, and support new developers to use the tools whenever possible.
-If you have an idea or a question we'd love to hear from you!
+The Core Framework of the [Community Health Toolkit](https://communityhealthtoolkit.org) is powered by people like you.
+We appreciate your contributions, and are dedicated to supporting the developers who improve our tools whenever possible.

+First time contributor?
+Issues labeled [help wanted](https://github.com/medic/medic/labels/Help%20wanted) are a great place to start.

+Looking for other ways to help?
+You can also:
+* Improve documentation.
+Check out our style guide [here](https://github.com/medic/medic-docs/blob/master/development/docs-style-guide.md)
+* Find and mark duplicate issues
+* Try to reproduce issues and help with troubleshooting
+* Or share a new idea or question with us!

 The easiest ways to get in touch are by raising issues in the [medic Github repo](https://github.com/medic/medic/issues) or [joining our Slack channel](https://communityhealthtoolkit.org/slack).
+You can even [request access](mailto:info@communityhealthtoolkit.org) to our community forum.

-For more info check out our [contributor guidelines](CONTRIBUTING.md).
+For more information check out our [contributor guidelines](CONTRIBUTING.md).

 ## Build Status